 Monday – Thursday 9:00am – 6:00pm

-Due to the CDC guidelines related to the pandemic, I am now providing sessions and new patient assessment via telemedicine modality.
+I am now providing sessions and new patient assessment via telemedicine and in the office.
 Please contact me at 913-530-2802 Monday-Thursday between 9:00 am & 4:00 pm.

 I do take some insurances although, for the following reasons, I am phasing out the use of insurance: